 - Opportunities for students to present their research at department seminars.

-- Academic credit for internships and assistance is provided in locating internships.
+- Academic credit for internships and assistance in locating internships.

 - Career development and employment information provided regularly.

-- Success in preparing students for admission to good to top quality Ph.D. programs
+- Success in preparing students for admission to top quality Ph.D. programs

 Because of their strong analytical skills, alumni have found employment in every sector of the economy.
 Sampling of employers: University of Minnesota, Caterpillar, John Deere, Hewlett-Packard, Honeywell, Northrop Grumman, Boeing, American Medical Association, Chicago Board of Trade, U.S. Treasury, U.S. Comptroller of the Currency, Tennessee Department of Commerce, Principal Financial Group, Bank of America, Merrill Lynch, Exxon, Illinois Power, Newsweek and Wal-Mart.
 Students interested in earning the Ph.D. in Economics, who followed the Graduate Advisor’s advice and maintained a high grade point average, have been admitted to a variety of Ph.D. programs in Economics.